PlaryWasTaken/BlackLotus/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=slice&color=5650E6&height=120&section=header"/>

-# Black 蓮: The official bot of The Black Lotus association
+# Lotus App: The official app of The Black Lotus Association

-Black 蓮 is a Discord bot designed to serve the <a href="https://theblacklotus.fr/">Black Lotus association</a> within the lusophone Discord community.
+Lotus App is a Discord app designed to serve The <a href="https://blacklotusassoc.org/">Black Lotus Association</a> within the lusophone Discord community.
 It offers a range of features tailored to association management and communication.

 ### Written with: